 Myrdene Anderson, Associate Professor

-Dr. Anderson has engaged in ethnographic research in a variety of settings, ranging from community garden associations in the U.S.A. to the international and interdisciplinary movement of artificial life in biology, but she is best known for her fieldwork among Saami reindeer-breeders in Norwegian Lapland, which research commenced in 1971 and continues to date.
-Her publications include volumes on humanalloanimal ethology, on ethnicity and identity, on semiotic modeling, on the cultural construction of trash, on mathematics education,and on violence.
+Dr. Anderson is best known for the research among Saami reindeer-breeders in Norwegian Lapland that commenced in 1971 and continues to date.
+She also pursues ethnography in a variety of settings, from community gardening to the transdisciplinary artificial life movement in biology.
+Her publications include edited volumes on human-alloanimal ethology, on ethnicity and identity, on semiotic modeling, on the cultural construction of trash, on mathematics education, on violence, and on the Peircean concept of “habit”.

 Dr. Buzon is a bioarchaeologist whose research focuses on the excavation and analysis of burials in the ancient Nile Valley (Egypt and Nubia).
 Dr. Buzon has an active field site at Tombos, Sudan.
 Through the examination of human skeletal remains and mortuary practices, she examines the effects of Nubian-Egyptian contact on identity and health during the New Kingdom and Napatan periods.